 The research project continued the work of the former research group (B-I-1) Surveying and Limitation that examined ways in which spaces are defined and constituted through acquisition and demarcation.
 Five research fields of this former group were investigated.

-This research group deals with infrastructures that were created in view of strategic military and political objectives as well as natural spatial requirements and local conditions, infrastructures that were subsequently used and transformed by the heirs of the Roman Empire.
-The research takes as its point of departure the stunningly uniform, seemingly almost systematic character […]
+This research group dealt with infrastructures that were created in view of strategic military and political objectives as well as natural spatial requirements and local conditions, infrastructures that were subsequently used and transformed by the heirs of the Roman Empire.
+AT A GLANCE 36 Researchers 6 Research Projects 7 Dissertation Projects 61 Publications 16 Events […]